Lifeguard Certificate

 To further remove barriers, Drexel's West Philadelphia Promise Neighborhood ensured that every teen received a bathing suit, bathing cap, pool slides, towel, and goggles, and Fab Youth Philly provided backpacks, waterbottles, a FYP t-shirt and FYP hoodie.

-Given the high demand for this opportunity, and also, that the majority of the teens who expressed interest in this opportunity self-identified based on a set of questions, that they would not likely pass the swim test, we plan to pay teens to learn how to swim to prepare them to take on the certification.
+Given the high demand for this opportunity, and also, that the majority of the teens who expressed interest in this opportunity self-identified based on a set of questions, that they would not likely pass the swim test, we plan to pay teens to learn how to swim starting in the fall of 2024 to prepare them to take on the certification.

 This approach will continue to help us meet many shared goals, including meeting teens developmental needs like developing financial independence, providing them with an engaging and meaningful way for them to spend their time.